Full groups of Cuntz-Krieger algebras and Higman-Thompson groups: -adic Tables

 As $\tau = \tau'$, we have

 so that

 This implies that $T^\eta$ is an expansion of $T'$ to prove that $T$ is equivalent to $T'$. \end{proof} We denote by $[T]$ the equivalence class of an $A$-adic table $T$.
-For $\tau \in \Gamma_A$, denote by $T_\tau$ an $A$-adic table presenting $\tau$.
-The preceding lemma says that its equivalence class $[T_\tau]$ does not depend on the choice of $T_\tau$ presenting $\tau$.
+For $\tau \in \Gamma_A$, denote by $T_\tau$ an $A$-adic table representing $\tau$.
+The preceding lemma says that its equivalence class $[T_\tau]$ does not depend on the choice of $T_\tau$ representing $\tau$.
+An $A$-adic table